mantidproject/mantid/docs/source/release/v4.1.0/diffraction.rst

 ############

 - Changed focus to save out .his files in the format <run-number><instrument> as opposed to <run-number>_<instrument> to allow for better compatibility with opengenie.
+- Added sample environment file for POWGEN that includes many of the standard sample containers

 Bug Fixes
 #########